Last Update: 10/17/19

-These video recordings, which are made as part of the condominium’s operations, should be considered a part of the condo’s Official Records.
+These video recordings, which are made as part of the condominium’s operations, will likely be considered a part of the condo’s Official Records.
 Any condo owner who has an issue with the video surveillance being undertaken should follow the appropriate procedures and request access to and view the videos.

 If there are concerns about privacy, then a Florida condo lawyer should be contacted so he or she can evaluate whether or not an owner’s privacy rights are being violated.

 These modern technological advances in securing property from crime or other hazards (fire, for instance) are not limited to commercial models.
 Individual condo owners have the opportunity today to purchase all sorts of security devices to keep their homes and cars safe.
 Some of these even provide off-site access (like nanny cams) as well as off-site control (turning lights, cameras, etc., off and on via a smartphone).

 Most condominium associations will have no control and probably no concern over an individual condo owner installing these security technologies within their unit.
 It is their home, after all: if the condo owner wants to turn on their living room lights from their phone as they leave the office, then they have the right to do so.

 What Do The Condo Docs And Rules Say About Cameras?

 Its hard to imagine a scenario where a unit owner will not be required to obtain approval from their Condo Board if their cameras will be able to video any common areas or shared space.
 The same is likely true with placing your personal camera equipment on your balcony to protect against burglary of your unit through the balcony access.